 The Fascination of Japanese Palindromes

 Japanese palindromes are particularly intriguing due to the unique combination of characters and sounds that define the language.
-Unlike Western languages, where palindromes are constructed from letters, Japanese palindromes are formed by syllables, allowing for a wide range of creative combinations.
+Unlike Western languages, where palindromes are constructed from letters, Japanese palindromes are formed by syllables, allowing for a vast range of creative combinations.

 Why Study Palindromes in Japanese?